adamsilver/fdpb/01-Register.md

 - Some screen readers don't announce them.
 - Some browsers don't translate them.

-I've counted 7 additional problems which you can read about more deeply in Placeholders Are Problematic[^1].
+I've counted 13 problems in total which you can read in Placeholders Are Problematic[^1].

 Content isn't an enhancement.
 If a hint helps we should make sure it's readily accessible.
 We can do this by placing it outside the field and below the label.